primeharbor/breaches.cloud/content/incidents/o365-2024/index.md

 2. Microsoft didn't enforce 2FA on accounts in it's non prod environment, if the Russians were able to use a password spray attack.
 3. There was a **trust relationship** between this "legacy non-production test tenant", and the primary Microsoft O365 tenant that their most senior executives used.
 4. Self-Enrollment for MFA should expire promptly if not enabled.
+5. Based on the [SpectorOps analysis](https://posts.specterops.io/microsoft-breach-what-happened-what-should-azure-admins-do-da2b7e674ebc) verify that there are no Service Principals belonging to foreign App Registrations in your production tenant.